n8liu/calhacks12/AUTHOR_RESEARCH.md

 ## How It Works

-SmartSummary now uses **Gemini 2.0 Flash with Google Search grounding** to research author backgrounds and credibility - no additional API keys needed!
+DeepDive now uses **Gemini 2.0 Flash with Google Search grounding** to research author backgrounds and credibility - no additional API keys needed!

 ## What This Means